-No high school diploma.
-Risk was noted based on whether each individual either completed grade 12 or obtained a General Educational Development certificate.
+No High School Diploma.
+Risk was noted based on whether each individual either completed grade 12 or obtained a General Educational Development (GED) certificate.

-Single-adult households.
+Single-Adult Households.
 Risk was noted for single-adult households, indicated by at least one child and an unpartnered and unmarried adult.

-Younger than age 18 at birth of oldest child.
+Younger than Age 18 at Birth of Oldest Child.
 We calculated respondent ages relative to the age of the oldest child in the household.
 This risk factor was noted for individuals who were less than 18 years older than the oldest child in the household.

-Four of more children in household.
+Four of More Children in Household.
 We categorized individuals based on whether there were four or more people in the household younger than 18 years.

-Two children born within 2 years.
-We created a variable to reflect households that included two children whose ages were within 2 years of each other.
+Two Children Born within Two Years.
+We created a variable to reflect households that included two children whose ages were within two years of each other.